karlo-babic/gamedev/4-ProBuilder.md

 ## Building the Spawn Base
 - Constructing the spawn base (where the player spawns) involves creating floors, walls, and doors.
 - For precise positioning of ProBuilder elements, enable Grid Snapping in the scene view by toggling the button with a grid and a magnet at the top left.
-- In the ProBuilder window, click on "New Shape", choose the Plane, and set dimensions to X=10, Y=0.1, Z=10.
+- In the ProBuilder window, click on "New Shape", choose the Plane, and set dimensions to X=10, Y=0, Z=10.
+Hold shift and click on the floor in the scene to create that object.
 Rename the resulting GameObject to "Floor 10x10".
     - Move the Plane GameObject from the Hierarchy to a new "Prefabs" folder within the Assets folder.
         - This converts the GameObject into a prefab, enabling global modification of all instances in the scene.
-    - Extend the floor by duplicating and positioning more planes.
+    - Extend the floor by duplicating (Ctrl+d) and positioning more planes.
 - Repeat the process to create walls (using the Cube shape) and doors (using the Door shape).
 Assemble rooms and an exit out of the base.
+Convert those GameObjects into Prefabs.
 - Use the New Poly Shape feature in the ProBuilder window to create custom shapes within the base.
+Convert those GameObjects into Prefabs.
 - Organize all created shapes under a new empty GameObject named "Spawn Base" in the hierarchy.
 - To fix the invisible door sides:
     - Double-click on a door prefab to open it.